Lines are Available 24/7

-II.
 What is Probate in Florida?

 Probate is the legal process of settling a deceased person’s estate and distributing their assets to their beneficiaries.
 The purpose of probate in Florida is to ensure that a deceased person’s debts and liabilities are paid, and their assets are distributed to their rightful beneficiaries.
-In Florida, probate begins with the filing of a petition for administration with the circuit court in the county where the deceased person lived.
-The court then appoints a personal representative to manage the estate and oversee the probate process, which includes identifying and inventorying assets, paying debts and liabilities, and distributing assets to the beneficiaries.
-The probate process can take several months to several years, depending on the complexity of the estate.

-III.
-Assets Exempt from Probate in Florida
+Assets That Completely Avoid Probate in Florida

 Some assets are not subject to probate in Florida and can be transferred to beneficiaries without the need for a probate court proceeding.

-A. Jointly Owned Property with Right of Survivorship: Property owned jointly with the right of survivorship passes automatically to the surviving owner(s) upon the death of one owner, without the need for probate.
+Property owned jointly with the right of survivorship passes automatically to the surviving owner(s) upon the death of one owner, without the need for probate.

-B. Pay-on-Death Accounts and Transfer-on-Death Registrations: Accounts designated as pay-on-death or transfer-on-death pass directly to the designated beneficiaries upon the account holder’s death, without the need for probate.
+Accounts designated as pay-on-death or transfer-on-death pass directly to the designated beneficiaries upon the account holder’s death, without the need for probate.

-C. Life Insurance Proceeds: Life insurance proceeds are paid directly to the designated beneficiaries, without the need for probate.
+Life insurance proceeds are paid directly to the designated beneficiaries, without the need for probate.

-D. Retirement accounts, such as IRAs and 401(k)s, are generally payable to the designated beneficiaries, without the need for probate.
+Retirement accounts, such as IRAs and 401(k)s, are generally payable to the designated beneficiaries, without the need for probate.

-Some assets come into Probate but are then able to be exempted depending on whether they are devised or shall pass to a protected class.
+Some assets come into probate but are then able to be exempted depending on whether they are devised or shall pass to a protected class.
 The biggest exemption by far is the Florida homestead, which by operation of law through an Order Determining Homestead status of real property can vest title to heirs free and clear of unsecured creditor claims.
-Other major exemptions include vehicles and household furnishings and jewelry.
-Fla.
-Stat.
-732.402 lists the exemptions:

 (1) If a decedent was domiciled in this state at the time of death, the surviving spouse, or, if there is no surviving spouse, the children of the decedent shall have the right to a share of the estate of the decedent as provided in this section, to be designated “exempt property.”